KABUKI SYNDROME

 KDM6A, KMT2D

-Kabuki syndrome is caused by heterozygous pathogenic variants in the KMT2D gene in about 60% of cases, and rarely by pathogenic changes in KDM6A on the X chromosome.
-In some cases no cause has been found, so that genetic heterogeneity is suspected.
+Approximately 60% of Kabuki syndrome cases are caused by heterozygous pathogenic variants in the KMT2D gene, and rarely by pathogenic changes in KDM6A on the X chromosome.
+In some cases, no cause has been found to date, suggesting genetic heterogeneity.

 References